puppeteer/puppeteer/docs/api.md

 - `selector` <[string]> A [selector] to query page for
 - returns: <[Promise]<?[ElementHandle]>>

 The method runs `document.querySelector` within the page.
-If no element matches the selector, the return value resolve to `null`.
+If no element matches the selector, the return value resolves to `null`.

 Shortcut for [page.mainFrame().$(selector)](#frameselector).